 A student who has chosen the thesis option must have the final corrected copies of the thesis cleared by the Graduate and Professional School within one year of the semester in which the final exam is taken, or a final exam exemption petition was approved.
 Exams taken in between terms will expire at the end of the term that ended prior to the exam.
 For example, a final exam taken and passed during the Fall 2022 semester will expire at the end of the Fall 2023 semester.
-A final exam taken in the time between the Summer and Fall 2022 semesters will expire at the end of the Summer and Fall 2022 semesters will expire at the end of the Summer and Fall 2022 semesters will expire at the end of the Summer and Fall 2022 semesters will expire at the end of the Summer 2023 semester.
+A final exam taken in the time between the Summer and Fall 2022 semesters will expire at the end of the Summer 2023 semester.